Building a Strong Core | Abdominal Workouts for Better Abs

 - To increase the difficulty why not consider using ankle weights.

-The Russian twist is one of the very best and oldest ways to get a strong core and defined abs, it's great for working your core, including your oblique's, with the rotational movement.
+The Russian twist is one of the very best and oldest ways to get defined upper body muscles, stronger hip flexors, strong core muscles, toned oblique muscles, stronger rectus abdominis and defined abs.
+It really is one of the greatest ab workouts and is great for working your core, including your oblique's, with the rotational movement.

 For best results why not use a medicine ball to add a bit if extra resistance and to increase the toning effect.